Children Bring Unity in the Name of Peace for Kenya

-Violence, anger and hate crimes over a land dispute paint the picture of daily life in Meru County and Tharaka, two rural communities in Kenya, less than a decade ago.
+Violence, anger and hate crimes over a long-standing land dispute paint the picture of daily life in Meru County and Tharaka, two rural communities in Kenya, less than a decade ago.

-Carolyne Gitonga, a ZOE program facilitator who grew up in Tharaka says the conflict between the neighboring counties had been going on since she was a child.
+Carolyne Gitonga, a Zoe Empowers program facilitator who grew up in Tharaka says the conflict between the neighboring counties had been going on since she was a child.
 She recalled numerous friends and family members who were orphaned due to their parents being killed in malicious fighting or other unimaginable conditions generated from the spite.

 “Everyone really struggled,” Carolyne explained.
 “We struggled to deal with the loss of loved ones.
 We struggled with the inability to live without fear.
 We struggled to find hope in the hardship.”

 Thus began a tenuous, but a promising connection with their neighbors to the south.
-With cautious optimism, ZOE staff facilitated the first group training sessions.
+With cautious optimism, staff facilitated the first group training sessions.
 Together, children from Meru County and Tharaka learned how to grow crops, raise farm animals and prevent disease.
 They shared their life stories and prayed together.
 Wounds and old hurts began to heal.

 After a few weeks, the children from Tharaka went back to their community to start businesses, cultivate land and raise animals.
 Each month, the children came back to Meru County to learn more life skills.
 Everyone shared their successes and challenges, offering support and advice to one another.

 “Interaction gave a better understanding of each other’s side and this brought the first steps toward peace; simple things like eating and working together.
 The children visited each other’s homes and began to organize games and tournaments together making the healing process much faster than we expected.
 People started to see there wasn’t hatred between the two groups,” explained Reegan Kaberia, Zoe Empowers Kenya Country Manager.